 SPAACES Studio Artists

 Born in 1981, St. Ann, Jamaica.
 Alicia Brown is a contemporary realist oil painter.
-She received her BFA in Painting, and a diploma in Art Education from Edna Manley College of the Visual Performing Arts and an MFA in Painting from the New York Academy of Art in 2014.
-She has been a recipient of the Dawn Scott Memorial award from the Jamaica Biennial 2017, two Elizabeth Foundation Grants 2019 and 2021, the Joan Brady Foundation Grant 2013 and LCU Foundation Grants 2012 and 2014.
-Alicia has attended residencies at the Leipzig International Art Program in Germany and the Cutty hunk Island Artists’ residency in Massachusetts.
-Exhibitions have included the 2017 Jamaica Biennial, Prizm Art Fair Miami, Jamaica Spiritual 2017 London, Painting the Figure Now 2019 Wausau Museum of Contemporary Art.
-She has had a solo show at Studio 174 in Kingston, Jamaica 2016 and Virago Gallery, Seattle Washington 2019.
-Her work has been featured in Beautiful Bizarre magazine, American Art Collector, Painting the Figure Now 2019 magazine, SHOUT MIAMI magazine, ARTIT voice of Artists Magazine, Caribbean Quarterly Journal and other publications.
-Her work is in notable collections such as the Bennet Collection of Women Realists and other private collections.
+She received her BFA in Painting, and a diploma in Art Education from Edna Manley College of the Visual Performing Arts and an MFA in Painting from the New York Academy of Art.
+She has been a recipient of the Dawn Scott Memorial award from the Jamaica Biennial, two Elizabeth Foundation Grants, the Joan Brady Foundation Grant and an LCU Foundation Grant.
+Alicia has attended residencies at the Leipzig International Art Program in Germany and the Cutty Hunk Island Artists’ residency in Massachusetts.
+Exhibitions have included the Jamaica Biennial, Prizm Art Fair Miami, Jamaica Spiritual London, and the Wausau Museum of Contemporary Art.
+Her work has been featured in Beautiful Bizarre Magazine, American Art Collector, Painting the Figure Now SHOUT MIAMI, ARTIT voice of Artists, Caribbean Quarterly Journal and other publications.

 Marianne Chapel is an artist, an instructor of Fine Art at the Ringling College of Art and Design, and the founder of a new art gallery with art studios in Sarasota called SPAACES.
 At SPAACES, Marianne specializes in high caliber, new forms of contemporary art and community collaborations.
 She has her Masters in Fine Art Painting from Indiana University and has been instructing art at the college level for over 20 years.
 Marianne has an extensive exhibition and grant record, and a working art studio in downtown Sarasota.
 She is currently practicing a form of art new to Sarasota called Socially Engaged Art.
 She is a dedicated advocate for artists and is building SPAACES to provide better working conditions and studios for Sarasota artists.